 Contents

-This article was originally published on March 19, 2014
+This article was originally published on March 19, 2014 in correspondence with a talk I gave

 After one late night attempting to explain the laws of information entropy, I decided to write an article to sum it up (literally).